Skip to main content

 These two values control the freshness lifecycle:

-• staleTime — how long data is considered fresh.
+• staleTime“when do I refetch?”
+How long data stays fresh.
 While fresh, kweri.query() returns the cached data without hitting the network.
+Once stale, the next access refetches in the background.
 Default: 0 (immediately stale).

 Stale-while-revalidate